 - For a week, avoid getting water, lotion, soap, or makeup on your brows.

-- After 4 days, apply a healing balm( Larose pose, cicplast balm or vitamin E) with clean hands and or a cotton swab every morning and night.
+- After 4 days, apply a healing balm( larose pose, cicplast balm or vitamin E) with clean hands and or cotton swab every morning and night.
 Repeat for one week, or until the scabbing has been removed.

 - For two weeks, avoid pools, Jacuzzis, and hot saunas.

 - For two weeks, avoid excessive sweating, athletics, exercise, and sunbathing.

 - For two weeks, avoid exposure to UV or UV-A rays.

 - For two weeks, avoid laser and chemical treatments, particularly if they contain Retin-A or Glycolic Acid.